aws-samples/amazon-dynamodb-labs/content/hands-on-labs/rdbms-migration/migration-chapter03.en.md

   - name_basics has cast and crew details.
 Every member has unique nconst value assigned.
   ![Final Deployment Architecture](/images/migration31.jpg)

 12. We will create denormalized view with 1:1 static information and get it ready for migration to Amazon DynamoDB table.
-For now, go ahead and copy below code and paste into mysql command line.
+For now, go ahead and copy below code and paste into the MySQL command line.
 The details around target data model will be discussed in the next chapter.
 ```bash
 CREATE VIEW imdb.movies AS\